-Through the lens of economic and racial justice, Western Center on Law & Poverty fights in courts, cities, counties, and in the Capitol to secure housing, health care and a strong safety net for low-income Californians.
+Through the lens of economic and racial justice, Western Center on Law & Poverty fights in courts, cities, counties, and in the Capitol to secure housing, health care, and a strong safety net for Californians with low incomes.

 Many systems keep people in poverty – from institutionalized racism to unjust and unequal economic structures.
 We address those factors in every aspect of our work, and call out the ways they oppress people experiencing poverty.